Everything you need to know about fixed rate bonds

 How long do fixed rate bonds last?

 Fixed rate bonds can last between 1 and 5 years.
-Generally, the longer the term of the bond is, the higher the interest rate will be.
+The interest rate may be higher the longer the term is.

 Can you add money to a fixed rate bond?

-While fixed rate bonds are generally designed for lump-sum investors who have a set amount of money to put in, you can add further funds to your bond as long as it's still open for funding.
-Your fixed rate bond will remain open for deposits up to a specific date which you’ll find out should you apply for an account.
+While fixed rate bonds are generally designed for lump-sum savers who have a set amount of money to put in, you can add further funds to your bond as long as it's still open.
+Your fixed rate bond will remain open for deposits up to a specific date.

 How many fixed rate bonds can you have?

-You can have as many fixed rate bonds as you want, as long as your total investment doesn't exceed the maximum operating balance specified by your bank or building society (for us, that's £1,000,000, or £2,000,000 for joint accounts).
+You can have as many fixed rate bonds as you need, as long as your total savings doesn't exceed the maximum balance specified by your bank or building society (for us, that's £1,000,000, or £2,000,000 for joint accounts).
 You'll also find that many account types are limited to one per customer.

-That means you can diversify your fixed bond investments if you want – for example, putting away some money for 1 year while committing different funds to a 2 year or 3 year fixed rate bond.
+That means you could have various fixed bonds – for example, putting away some money for 1 year while committing different funds to a 2 year or 3 year fixed rate bond.

 Do you pay tax on fixed rate bonds?

-Interest earned on fixed rate savings bonds is taxable, but many investors will have some level of tax-free savings protection thanks to their Personal Savings Allowance (PSA).
-Depending on your tax bracket, your PSA can afford you up to £1,000 of tax-free interest earned annually.
+Interest earned on fixed rate savings bonds is taxable, but many savers can earn some interest without having to pay tax on it thanks to their Personal Savings Allowance (PSA).
+Depending on your tax bracket, your PSA could allow you to earn up to £1,000 in interest and have to pay tax on it.

-Bear in mind that, if you're a top-rate (45%) taxpayer, you aren't afforded a PSA and will pay tax on any interest earned in a fixed rate bond.
+Bear in mind that, if you're a top-rate taxpayer, you don't get a PSA and will pay tax on any interest earned.

 How is interest paid on a fixed rate bond?

 That will depend on the type of savings bond that you choose but most fixed rate bonds pay interest annually.
-Some longer term fixed rate income bonds pay interest on a monthly basis.
+Some allow you to pay interest on a monthly basis.

 Can you close a fixed rate bond early?